MoyankGiri/moyankgiri.github.io/projects.md

 ### 4. Tweet Content and Behavior Simulation
 **Event:** Inter-IIT Tech Meet 2023
-**Summary:** Unified multimodal tweets for LLMs resulting in streamlined data handling
+**Summary:** Unified multimodal inputs into text using captioning and libraries like TensorFlow and HuggingFace, enabling behavior prediction with regression models and content generation using LLMs, resulting in streamlined and efficient multimodal data handling.
 **Skills:** Large Language Models, Python Libraries (Tensorflow, HuggingFace, etc.)

 ### 5. Automated Tailgating Detection System
 **Event:** Virtual Hackathon
 **Skills:** MobileNetSSD, Object Tracking, Python Libraries (OpenCV, imutils, etc.)
-**Summary:** Enabling real-time identification of tailgating incidents for enhanced security
+**Summary:** Developed an automated tailgating detection system using MobileNetSSD, object tracking, and Python libraries such as OpenCV and imutils, enabling real-time identification of tailgating incidents for enhanced security and safety.

 ### 6. Company 360: A Deep Learning Approach for a Complete Analysis of Companies
 **Skills:** LSTM, Transformers, Python Libraries (HuggingFace, Transformers, etc.)
-**Summary:** Leveraged deep learning for comprehensive company analysis, providing insights
+**Summary:** Built a machine learning pipeline for company analysis by integrating ETL, data mining, and predictive modeling using LSTM, Transformers, and Python libraries such as HuggingFace and Transformers, enabling insights about the company.

 ### 7. Pattern Analysis and Ambiguity Detection for Dataset
 **Type:** Real-Time Project
 **Skills:** Python Libraries (Pandas, Matplotlib, etc.)
-**Summary:**  Conducted pattern analysis and ambiguity detection on a selection process dataset identifying key factors affecting candidate outcomes
+**Summary:**  Conducted pattern analysis and ambiguity detection on a selection process dataset using ETL, data modeling, and Python libraries such as Pandas and Matplotlib, identifying key factors affecting candidate outcomes and proposing solutions to improve decision-making accuracy and fairness.

 ### 8. Credit Card Customer Churn Prediction
 **Skills:** Machine Learning Models (Random Forest, AdaBoost, SVM, etc.)
-**Summary:**  Designed a customer churn prediction system using machine learning models
+**Summary:**  Designed a customer churn prediction system using machine learning models such as Random Forest, AdaBoost, and SVM, enabling early churn detection.

 ### 9. Lifestyle Management Application
 **Type:** Android App
 **Skills:** Java, Android, Firebase, etc.
-**Summary:** Created a lifestyle management app to help users achieve health and wellness goals effectively.
+**Summary:** Created a lifestyle management app using Java, Android, and Firebase, integrating activity tracking to help users achieve health and wellness goals effectively.

 ### 10. Campus Food Delivery System
 **Skills:** Docker, AWS, FastAPI, Android, etc.
 **Summary:** End-to-end campus food delivery system to create an interface between restaurants and students on campus

 ### 11. Neural Music - Generation and Analysis
-**Skills:** Python, LSTM, Data Analysis, Data Modeling
+**Skills:** Data Analysis · Analytics · Python (Programming Language) · Machine Learning Algorithms · Long Short-term Memory (LSTM) · Model Training · Data Modeling · Computer Science · TensorFlow
-**Summary:** Web app to generate music, enhancing quality and flexibility for musicians.
+**Summary:** Developed Neural Music, a web application using RNN, LSTM, and Python libraries such as Music21 and TensorFlow, to generate lead and backing tracks for music compositions, enabling musicians to create contextual music with enhanced quality and flexibility.